tsackton/taelgarverse/docs/gazetteer/greater-dunmar/rivers/hara-watershed/thandar.md

 </div>

-The Tandar flows about 240 miles from its source in the [Sentinels](<../../../sentinel-range.md>) to its confluence with the [Hara](<hara.md>) on the [~North Tokra Plains~](<../../hara-basin/north-tokra-plains.md>).
+The Tandar flows about 240 miles from its source in the [Sentinels](<../../../sentinel-range.md>) to its confluence with the [Hara](<hara.md>) on the [Varashan](<../../hara-basin/varashan.md>).
 The upper reaches of the Tandar are swift flowing and marked by rapids and gorges as the river cascades from the steep slopes of the Sentinels to the plains below.

-As the Tandar enters the flat plains of the [Hara Basin](<../../hara-basin/hara-basin.md>), it winds slowly southwest across the eastern edge of the [~Songara Plains~](<../../hara-basin/songara-plains.md>).
+As the Tandar enters the flat plains of the [Hara Basin](<../../hara-basin/hara-basin.md>), it winds slowly southwest across the eastern edge of the [Songara Plains](<../../hara-basin/songara-plains.md>).

 Near the confluence with the [Hara](<hara.md>) stands a [massive statue of stoneborn warrior](<../../hara-basin/stoneborn-statue-dungeon.md>), of ancient and unknown construction.